Empitrix/krc/exercises/ex.md

 - [x] `3`.
 Write a pointer version of the function strcat that we showed in Chapter 2: strcat(s,t) copies the string t to the end of s.
 - [x] `4`.
 Write the function strend(s,t), which returns 1 if the string t occurs at the end of the string s, and zero otherwise.
 ### Appendix B
-- [ ] `5`.
+- [x] `5`.
 Write versions of the library functions strncpy, strncat, and strncmp, which operate on at most the first n characters of their argument strings.
 For example, strncpy(s,t,n) copies at most n characters of t to s.
 Full descriptions are in Appendix B.
-- [ ] `6`.
+- [x] `6`.
 Rewrite appropriate programs from earlier chapters and exercises with pointers instead of array indexing.
 Good possibilities include getline (Chapters 1 and 4), atoi, itoa, and their variants (Chapters 2, 3, and 4), reverse (Chapter 3), and strindex and getop (Chapter 4).
-- [ ] `7`.
+- [x] `7`.
 Rewrite readlines to store lines in an array supplied by main, rather than calling alloc to maintain storage.
 How much faster is the program?
 - [x] `8`.
 There is no error checking in day_of_year or month_day.
 Remedy this defect.
 - [x] `9`.
 Rewrite the routines day_of_year and month_day with pointers instead of indexing.

-- [ ] `10`.
+- [x] `10`.
 Write the program expr, which evaluates a reverse Polish expression from the command line, where each operator or operand is a separate argument.
 For example, expr 2 3 4 + 0 evaluated 2 * (3+4).
-- [ ] `11`.
+- [x] `11`.
 Modify the program entab and detab (written as exercises in Chapter 1) to accept a list of tab stops as arguments.
 Use the default tab settings if there are no arguments.
-- [ ] `12`.
+- [x] `12`.
 Extend entab and detab to accept the shorthand `entab -m +n` to mean tab stops every n columns, starting at column m.
 Choose convenient (for the user) default behavior.

-- [ ] `13`.
+- [x] `13`.
 Write the program tail, which prints the last n lines of its input.
 By default, n is set to 10, let us say, but it can be changed by an optional argument so that   tail -n  prints the last n lines.
 The program should behave rationally no matter how unreasonable the input or the value of n.
 Write the program so it makes the best use of available storage; lines should be stored as in the sorting program of Section 5.6, not in a two-dimensional array of fixed size.

-- [ ] `14`.
-Modify the sort program to handle a -r flag, which indicates sorting in reverse (decreasing) order.
+- [x] `14`. - Modify the sort program to handle a -r flag, which indicates sorting in reverse (decreasing) order.
 Be sure that -r works with -n.
-- [ ] `15`.
-Add the option -f to fold upper and lower case together, so that case distinctions are not made during sorting; for example, a and A compare equal.
+- [x] `15`. - Add the option -f to fold upper and lower case together, so that case distinctions are not made during sorting; for example, a and A compare equal.
-- [ ] `16`.
-Add the -d (``directory order'') option, which makes comparisons only on letters, numbers and blanks.
+- [x] `16`. - Add the -d (``directory order'') option, which makes comparisons only on letters, numbers and blanks.
 Make sure it works in conjunction with -f.
-- [ ] `17`.
-Add a field-searching capability, so sorting may bee done on fields within lines, each field sorted according to an independent set of options.
+- [x] `17`. - Add a field-searching capability, so sorting may bee done on fields within lines, each field sorted according to an independent set of options.
 (The index for this book was sorted with -df for the index category and -n for the page numbers.)

 - [ ] `18`.
 Make dcl recover from input errors.
 - [ ] `19`.
 Modify undcl so that it does not add redundant parentheses to declarations.
 - [ ] `20`.
 Expand dcl to handle declarations with function argument types, qualifiers like const, and so on.

 ## Chapter 6
-- [ ] `1`.
+- [x] `1`.
 Our version of getword does not properly handle underscores, string constants, comments, or preprocessor control lines.
 Write a better version.
 - [ ] `2`.
 Write a program that reads a C program and prints in alphabetical order each group of variable names that are identical in the first 6 characters, but different somewhere thereafter.
 Don't count words within strings and comments.
 Make 6 a parameter that can be set from the command line.
 - [ ] `3`.
 Write a cross-referencer that prints a list of all words in a document, and for each word, a list of the line numbers on which it occurs.
 Remove noise words like `the,` `and,` and so on.

-- [ ] `4`.
+- [x] `4`.
 Write a program that prints the distinct words in its input sorted into decreasing order of frequency of occurrence.
 Precede each word by its count.
-- [ ] `5`.
+- [x] `5`.
 Write a function undef that will remove a name and definition from the table maintained by lookup and install.
-- [ ] `6`.
+- [x] `6`.
 Implement a simple version of the #define processor (i.e., no arguments) suitable for use with C programs, based on the routines of this section.
 You may also find getch and ungetch helpful.

 ## Chapter 7
 - [x] `1`.
 Write a program that converts upper case to lower or lower case to upper, depending on the name it is invoked with, as found in `argv[0]`.